 The Texas Society of the Daughters of the American Revolution donated the objects on display in the museum to the University.
 Located in the Human Development Building, it contains many historic Texas costumes and items of silver and china which indicate the culture and social graces of Texas women.
 A major feature of the collection is the inaugural gowns of the wives of Presidents of the Republic of Texas and of the Governors of the State of Texas.

 LAUNDRY AND DRY CLEANING SERVICE

 A laundry and dry cleaning service is available to all members of the University community.
-It is located in the basement of Hubbard Hall and is conveniently accessible from Oakland Avenue.
-Alterations and minor repairs are also available through this service.
+It is located in the basement of Hubbard Hall, and it is conveniently accessible from Oakland Avenue.

 CAMPUS PERFORMANCES